Gardeners are masters at reusing and recycling almost everything, even banana peels in garden, as part of their day-to-day gardening practices.

-Gardeners are masters of reusing and recycling everything (or very nearly everything) they use in their day-to-day life in their gardens.
 We manage to pull apart shipping boxes and use them as bases for garden beds and lasagna gardens.
 We throw our green trash together to make compost.
 We’ve even found a neat way to reuse sporks to keep cats out of the lettuce.

-Why Banana Peels
+Why You Should Use Banana Peels In Garden

 That said, we’re a gardening page; not an aquaculture one.
 Let’s talk dirt.